RFD 029: Scriptable Structured Output

 Summary

 Make JP useful as a scriptable tool for structured LLM output.
-Today, getting clean JSON from JP requires too many flags and produces too much noise.
 This RFD captures the goals, analyzes prior art, and defines an incremental plan to make jp query --schema 'summary' "summarize this" | jq . work cleanly.

 Motivation